-Wind Lake has undergone a rather dramatic shift in the aquatic plant community.
+Wind Lake has undergone a rather dramatic shift in the aquatic plant community over recent years.
 Maximum rooting depths have historically been in the 8 and 9 foot range, until 2011, where plants were found at 18 feet.
+This corresponded with a second Alum treatment conducted in the lake.
+The 10 foot rooting depth in 2017 is comparable to that found prior to 2011.

+Since the second alum treatment, native plant density and diversity have improved.
 Historically the lake was dominated by Eurasian watermilfoil and curly-leaf pondweed.
-The plants were most commonly found in the 4 to 8 foot contour.
-In 2011, the deep water zones, 6 to 19 feet are dominated by a combination of Eurasian watermilfoil and coontail.
-Eurasian watermilfoil is reaching the surface in the 8 to 10 foot depths.
-In the 10 to 18 foot depths, plants are remaining 5 to 6 feet below the surface.
+These plants were most commonly found in the 4 to 8 foot contour in 2018.
+In 2011, the deep water zones, 6 to 18 feet were dominated by a combination of Eurasian watermilfoil and coontail.
+However, since 2015, Eurasian watermilfoil has declined significantly.
+In 2017, Eurasian watermilfoil was 66% down from 2011 survey levels.